Deborah Berebichez

 Taking Over Wall Street

-And that’s exactly what Debbie does everyday.
+And that’s exactly what Debbie does every day.

 Inspiring Students: The “Oprah” of Science

-“I have worked my whole life to acquire the knowledge and skills to communicate science in a fun and relevant way.
-I want to become the new ‘Oprah’ of science,” says Debbie.
-With her background in both science and creativity, Debbie is a new type of physicist: one that can understand what it’s like to not understand science and can deliver science to people with different interests and backgrounds.
+With her background in both science and humanities, Debbie is a new type of physicist- one that can understand what it’s like to not understand science and can deliver science to people with different interests and backgrounds.

 Advice for Students